openrails/openrails/Docs/Contributing.md

 ## Discussion

-If you'd like to discuss anything Open Rails, please visit [our forums on Elvas Tower](https://www.elvastower.com/forums/index.php?/forum/190-open-rails-simulator-project/).
+If you'd like to discuss anything about Open Rails, please visit [our forums on Elvas Tower](https://www.elvastower.com/forums/index.php?/forum/190-open-rails-simulator-project/).

 ## Reporting a bug